THE LITTLE THEATRE CLASSES

 HIGH SCHOOL SCHOLARSHIP AWARD

 The Little Theater of Alexandria recognizes outstanding high school students by awarding annual academic scholarships to deserving students.
 Through generous donations, LTA is able to offer a maximum of two annual one-time awards of $1,000 each to local students.
-These General High School Scholarship Awards were introduced in 2015, and talented high school juniors and seniors who have taken part in at least one Main Stage production, or have been actively involved as volunteers, are nominated annually by LTA Producers, Directors, and Committee Chairs who submit their nominations throughout the year to the Governor of Development.
-From the list of nominations, the LTA Scholarship Selection Committee will select two recipients and present them with scholarships at the theater’s Annual Awards Night Ceremony in the fall.
+These General High School Scholarship Awards were introduced in 2015, and talented high school juniors and seniors who have taken part in at least one Main Stage production, or have been actively involved as volunteers, are nominated annually by LTA Producers, Directors, and Committee Chairs who submit their nominations throughout the year to the Governor of Education.
+From the list of nominations, the LTA Scholarship Selection Committee will select two recipients.

 Students awarded these scholarships are not required to select Theater as their field of study.